DirtyDarsion/LearnWordTelegram/README.md

-# Shar House 55 site.
+# Shar House 55
+This is a site Sharhouse55 based on heroku.

+sharhouse55.herokuapp.com